Relics associated with Buddha: Relics in Afghanistan

-Lu Mountain temple, east of Los Angeles, California, has claimed to receive over 10,000 sarira including two teeth and one hair believed to belong to Gautama Buddha.
-Most of these relics were donated from monasteries across Vietnam.

 Relics in Bangladesh

 A Buddha relic is kept in Buddha Dhatu Jadi Bangladesh beneath four Buddha statues.
 The Buddha's Dhatu was given to Ven.
 U Paññya Jota Mahathero in 1994 by the State Sangha Maha Nayaka Committee of Myanmar.

 Relics in Bhutan

 Ringsels from Buddha, Nagarjuna, Longchenpa, Marpa, and Milarepa visited Chubachu Bhutan from Bodhgaya Sri Lanka, in October 2013.

 Relics in Cambodia

 A Buddha relic was enshrined at Sakyamuni Chedai in Oudong in 2002.
 Fifty years earlier, this relic was transported from Sri Lanka to Phnom Penh, but was transported again after King Sihanouk voiced concerns about urban decay surrounding Phnom Penh.
 King Sihanouk of Cambodia received a Buddha relic from the French in 1952.
-Relics present from the 1950s were recently stolen in Odong mountain and remain missing.
+Relics present from the 1950s were recently stolen in Oudong mountain and remain missing.

-A golden urn said to contain relics of Buddha was snatched from a mountain shrine, sparking a nationwide manhunt, and was recovered on February 5, 2014.
+A golden urn said to contain relics of Buddha was snatched from a mountain shrine, sparking a nationwide manhunt, and was recovered on 5 February 2014.
 The disappearance of the urn - believed to contain hair, teeth, and bones of Buddha and several small statues - came to light in December and prompted an outcry in the Buddhist-majority country.
 "Everything is still in the urn," national police spokesman Kirt Chantharith told a news agency.